lmas/thesis/thesis.typ

 ```, caption: [Example for collecting data from the TSL25911 ambient light sensor.],
 ) <lightsensor>

-#TODO("note that instead of sending data to influx, warning threshold could be set
-and cause alerts?")

 @bmesensor illustrates a similar example for collecting data from the BME280 device
 which has multiple built-in sensors.
 Lines 04-12 connects to the $I^2C$ bus the devices communicates over and disables